 Apple Inc.’s mission statement and vision statement are bases for the company’s success as one of the most valuable businesses in the world.
-Established in 1976, the firm has become a symbol of innovation and elegance in design.
+Established in 1976, the company is a symbol of innovation and elegance in design.
 This condition supports the brand, which is one of the major business strengths identified in the SWOT analysis of Apple Inc. The company’s corporate mission and vision statements motivate employees to support and contribute to innovation for competitive advantage.
-Apple Inc.’s generic strategy and intensive growth strategies define such competitive advantage, especially to counteract the effects of competitors like Samsung, Google, Amazon.com, Dell, Lenovo, Sony, and PayPal.
-Apple has changed its corporate vision and mission statements over time, to reflect changes in the company from the time of Steve Jobs to the current leadership of Tim Cook.
+Apple Inc.’s generic strategy and intensive growth strategies define such competitive advantage, especially to counteract the effects of competitors like Samsung, Google, Amazon, IBM, Dell, Lenovo, Sony, and PayPal.
+Apple has changed its corporate vision and mission statements over time to reflect changes in the company from the time of Steve Jobs to the current leadership of Tim Cook.
 The vision statement and mission statement now represent the company’s efforts in addressing business opportunities in the computer technology, consumer electronics, cloud computing, digital distribution services, and semiconductors industries.

 Apple Inc.’s corporate mission and corporate vision are linked in terms of how they push for the company’s continuous growth despite challenges in the competitive landscape.
-Considering the variety of industries where the business operates, it is essential that the diversity of strategic approaches for these industries be embodied in the corporate mission and the corporate vision.
-Porter’s Five Forces analysis of Apple Inc. shows that the business deals with strong competition.
-The company must ensure that its mission statement defines the strategies to keep the business competitive.
+Considering the variety of industries where the technology business operates, the corporate mission and corporate vision embody the diversity of strategic approaches for these industries.
+A Porter’s Five Forces analysis of Apple Inc. shows that the business deals with strong competition.
+The technology company must ensure that its mission statement hints on the strategies to keep the business competitive.
 In relation, Apple’s vision statement must direct business efforts toward a future of leadership in the global market.

 Apple’s Corporate Mission Statement